The Life of a Snake River Seed: A Photo Blog

 Do you ever wonder how all those tiny seeds get into all those colorful garden seed packets?

-It depends on what kind of seed company you buy your seeds from; the main distinction is a matter of scale: big companies likely don't grow their own seed but buy it, and machines are used to fill packets and pull orders. (for more details on the way bigger seed companies, check out this previous post).
+It depends on what kind of seed company you buy your seeds from.
+The main distinction is a matter of scale: big companies likely don't grow their own seed but buy it, and huge machines, conveyor belts, and various automated gadgets are used to fill packets and pull orders. (for more details on the way bigger seed companies operate, check out this previous post).

 Well, our small human-scale company's seeds live a very different life than most commercial seed companies.
 Here's a little photo journey through the Life of a Snake River Seed...